lupuuss/Mokkery/README.md

 ### <a id="mock-and-spy" /> Mock & Spy

 Mokkery supports the creation of mocks and spies, although not for every type.
-At the moment, it is possible to mock/spy interfaces and all fully overridable classes with no-args constructors.
+At the moment, it is possible to mock/spy interfaces, functional types and all fully overridable classes with no-args constructors.

 Mocking final classes is partially supported with [all-open plugin](#mocking-final-classes).